-Considered one of the most important Zen Buddhist temples in western Sichuan, Zhaojue Temple dates back to the 600s, though little remains of the original architecture.
-While few traces of the original buildings remain, Zhaojue Temple has made a great contribution to the culture exchange between China and foreign countries.
-According to Zen history, in the Kamakura period, there were 24 Zen sects in the whole country; 20 of them were from Chengdu’s Zhaojue Temple Yuanwu Keqin sect.
-The temple has served as a birthplace and ancestral temple for many Japanese and southeast Asian Buddhist temples over the years.
+Considered one of the most important Zen Buddhist temples in western Sichuan, Zhaojue Temple dates back to the seventh century.
+While few traces of the original buildings remain, Zhaojue Temple is regarded as the ancestral temple for many Japanese and Southeast Asian Buddhist temples.

-Zhaojue Temples is located at 333 Zhaoqing Road in the Chenghua District of Chengdu, about 3.1 miles (5 km) from the Chengdu city center.
-Buses are plentiful from Zhaojue bus station, and the site is also located next to the Chengdu Zoo.
+Zhaojue Temple is located at 333 Zhaoqing Road in the Chenghua District of Chengdu, about 3 miles (5 kilometers) from the Chengdu city center.
+Several buses stop at the Zhaojue Si bus station.
+You can also take metro line 3 to the Chengdu Zoo.

 The temple is open daily throughout the year.
 Plan to visit on a clear day, particularly if you plan to stop at the zoo next door.
 Avoid visiting on Chinese national holidays.

 While Zhaojue is among the largest and most important of Chengdu’s temples, it certainly isn’t the only one worth visiting.
 Situated in downtown, Wenshu Monastery is considered one of the best-preserved Buddhist sites in the city, while nearby Daci Temple is where famous monk Xuan Zang was ordained.
 Baoguang Temple stands north of the city and is known for its well-preserved wooden architecture.